GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 # Algorand Relay Nodes in Galileo.

-Galileo makes launching and maintaining your Algorand Relay node easy.
+Galileo makes launching and maintaining your Algorand relay node easy.
 Your node is fully non-custodial and comes with and integrated development environment which includes python, go, and node runtimes for dApp development.
 Your personal RPC API is hosted and protected by the Cloudflare edge network so you don't have to worry about port firewall configurations.
 Check out the information below to learn more about the Algorand Mission framework in Galileo.